Skip to content

 Randy Couture

 MMA star Randy Couture's career didn't begin in the ring—it began in the Army.
-For six years, the UFC heavyweight served in the 101st Airborne, working his way up to Sergeant before leaving the armed forces in 1988.
-While some might assume that Couture's technique was learned during his service, he told Muscle & Fitness that his flair for fighting wasn't honed until much later.
+For six years, the UFC heavyweight served in the 101st Airborne, working his way up to sergeant before leaving the armed forces in 1988.
+While some might assume Couture learned his technique during his service, he told Muscle & Fitness that his flair for fighting wasn't honed until much later.
 "I had very limited boxing training in the army, I had never been a street fighter—I'd been a grappler and a wrestler my whole life," he told the magazine.

 11